 $table_prefix = 'wp_';

-You can override file permissions, if your host has restrictive permissions for all user files.
-Most of you do not need this, but it exists for those who need it.
+WordPress allows you to override file permissions if your host has restrictive permissions for all user files.
+Most users do not need this, but it exists for those who need it.

 define('FS_CHMOD_FILE', 0644); define('FS_CHMOD_DIR', 0755);